Compounding and how it can grow your super

 Increase in super balance at retirement by adding $20 per week for a decade

 The table below is an example of how compound returns could help grow super over time.
 It’s a general example which doesn’t take into account admin fees or insurance premiums.
-The table shows that if one were to add to super earlier, the compounding benefits over time are greater.
+The table shows that if you were to add to super earlier, the compounding benefits over time are greater.
 The example looks at a member aged 20 to age 67.
-If aged 20 and added $20 a week for a decade, they would have earnt $29,000 extra in their account from compounding returns when reaching age 67.
-If they started adding $20 extra a week at age 40 for a decade, they would have $16,000 extra in their account at age 67 from compound returns.
+If you’re aged 20 and added $20 a week for a decade, you’d have earnt $29,000 extra in their account from compounding returns when reaching age 67.
+If you started adding $20 extra a week at age 40 for a decade, you’d have $16,000 extra in your account at age 67 from compound returns.

 Age Extra Balance